Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency

-\paragraph{Pre-training Experimental Setup} Here, we pre-train the models on the Pile~\cite{gao2020pile} dataset.
-To train all GPT models, we use AdamW optimizer \cite{loshchilov2017decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon = 10^{-8}$.
+We demonstrate the benefits of using Sparse-IFT transformations in the NLP domain by pre-training GPT-3 models and performing zero-shot eval on downstream tasks from the HuggingFace Open LLM leaderboard.
+Here, we pre-train the models on the Pile~\cite{gao2020pile} dataset.
+To train all GPT models, we use the AdamW optimizer \cite{loshchilov2017decoupled} with $\beta_1 = 0.9$, $\beta_2 = 0.95$ and $\epsilon = 10^{-8}$.
 The global norm is clipped at 1.0, and a weight decay of 0.1 is used.
 There is a learning rate warmup over the first 375M tokens, followed by a cosine decay to 10\% of the peak learning rate.
 We follow the recently published Chinchilla \cite{hoffmann2022an} recommendations for obtaining loss-optimal pre-trained baseline configurations of models.
 The context window size is 2048 following \cite{brown2020language}.
 Table~\ref{tab:app-gpt-pt} shows a detailed breakdown of the model architectures, learning rate, and training settings.
-In Table~\ref{tab:app-gpt-pt-sift}, we outline the architecture configurations for Sparse Wide IFT 50\% and 75\% variants.

-\paragraph{Fine-tuning Experimental Setup} We finetune the Sparse Wide IFT variants of GPT-3 Small on the WikiText-103~\citep{merity2017pointer} dataset following the setup presented in~\citep{rae2021scaling}.
-We finetune for ten epochs and perform early stopping once the models overfit.
-We performed a grid search to discover an appropriate learning rate that led to the best perplexity for a given compute budget.
-More specifically, on the dense baseline and Sparse Wide IFT variants, we use a batch size of 32 and select the best learning rate among \{5e-3, 3e-3, 1e-3, 3e-4, 1e-4, 3e-5, 1e-5\} on the validation set.

-In Tables~~\ref{tab:app-gpt-pt-sift},~\ref{tab:app-bert-pt}, and~\ref{tab:app-gpt-pt}, $n_{params}$ is the total number of trainable parameters, $n_{layers}$ is the number of decoder layers, and $d_{model}$ is the base size of the model.
+In Tables~\ref{tab:app-gpt-pt} and~\ref{tab:app-gpt-pt-sift}, we outline the architecture configurations for Sparse Wide IFT 50\% and 75\% variants.
+We train the Sparse Wide GPT-3 models using the dynamic sparse training algorithm, SET~\citep{mocanu2018} on the Cerebras CS-2 to realize the acceleration from unstructured sparsity.
+Currently, Cerebras CS-2’s specialized kernels support training with dynamic unstructured sparsity via SET; therefore, results in this section are reported with SET.
+In Table~\ref{tab:app-gpt-pt}, $n_{params}$ is the total number of trainable parameters, $n_{layers}$ is the number of decoder layers, and $d_{model}$ is the base size of the model.
 The feedforward bottleneck is four times the base size, i.e., $d_{\text{ff}} = 4\times d_{model}$.
 Finally, $n_{heads}$ is the number of attention heads, and $d_{head}$ is the dimension of each attention head.

-\paragraph{SPDF on WikiText-103 Results} Here, we pre-train a GPT-3 Small architecture with Sparse Wide transformations at 50\% and 75\% sparsity.
-Post pre-training, we finetune our models on WikiText-103.
-The GPT-3 Small 75\% Sparse Wide model reduces the perplexity (PPL) by a noticeable 1.3 points compared to dense (refer to Table~\ref{tab:gpt_wikitext_ft}).